3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

     $ sudo fastboot flash mcuimage mcuimage.bin
     $ sudo fastboot reboot

+If you get the following error message, while running the hisi-idt.py script:

+    ImportError: No module named serial

+Then you need to install the python-serial module, on Ubuntu/Debian, simply run:

+    sudo apt-get install python-serial

 After the python command has been issued you should see the following output:

     +----------------------+